 Purple Sweet Potato Pie Recipe

-I am so excited and fortunate that Monique loves coming to our home to bake.
-(This time we cooked outside for a change.)
-Since graduating as valedictorian of her pastry school in Paris, Monique has ceaselessly pursued excellence, working in renowned bakeries (Dominique Ansel Bakery), five-star hotels (Le Bristol Paris) and multiple Michelin starred restaurants (Epicure, The French Laundry).
-These achievements culminated in her role as Executive Pastry Chef of gastronomic restaurant Écriture in Hong Kong, which received two Michelin stars in a record-breaking seven months after opening.
+I am so fortunate that occasionally Chef Monique comes to my home to bake with me.
+Chef Monique, since graduating as valedictorian of her pastry school in Paris, has ceaselessly pursued excellence, working in the renowned bakery, Dominique Ansel Bakery, five-star hotel Le Bristol Paris and multiple Michelin star restaurants, Epicure and The French Laundry.
+These achievements culminated in her role as Executive Pastry Chef of the gastronomic restaurant Écriture in Hong Kong, which received two Michelin stars in a record-breaking seven months after opening.
+So she knows a thing or two about baking!

 To find Monique’s Instagram click here and to find her blog The Real Chez Momo, click here.

-If you are looking for a great pie crust recipe for all of your holiday baking needs, you should use this one.
+If you are looking for a great pie crust recipe for all of your holiday baking needs, Monique’s pie crust recipe is a keeper.

 If you look closely at this pie, you can see the butter in the dough.
 Yum.